 Q: Is experience in the insurance industry necessary to become a health insurance broker?

 Yes, it is possible to work as a health insurance broker on a part-time basis.
-Many brokers start their career by working part-time while maintaining another job or pursuing other interests.
+Many brokers start their career working part-time while maintaining another job or pursuing other interests.
 This allows individuals to gain experience in the field and establish a client base before transitioning to full-time work.

 However, it’s important to note that being a health insurance broker requires dedication and commitment to meeting clients’ needs, which may involve flexible working hours.
 Building relationships, staying updated with industry changes, and providing excellent customer service are crucial aspects of being a successful health insurance broker, whether working part-time or full-time.